openxla/stablehlo/docs/spec_draft.md

 ### Semantics

 Performs element-wise subtraction of two tensors `lhs` and `rhs` and produces a `result` tensor.
-For integer element types, if the element-wise difference has an unsigned/signed overflow, the result is implementation-defined and one of the
+For integer type, if the element-wise difference has an unsigned/signed overflow, the result is implementation-defined and one of the
 following: